 Hi all,

-I have provided the details with some quick benchmarks shown in this notebook. and thought I would share them here knowing that many other users of zarr/kerchunk are members of this community.
-Without describing the full details the basic gist of the trick is to generate an essentially pseudo-zarr store like directory structure with the actual JSON with the byte ranges taking the place of the chunked array files, then use an fsspec supported filesystem mapping (wrapped by a preprocessor to format the data correctly) as the input to the fsspec reference filesystem in place of the JSON references file.
+The approach is to generate a pseudo-zarr store-like directory structure with the actual JSON with the byte ranges taking the place of the chunked array files, then use an fsspec supported filesystem mapping (wrapped by a preprocessor to format the data correctly) as the input to the fsspec reference filesystem in place of the JSON references file.
 The end result looks something like this:

 local_fs = fsspec.filesystem('file') # can also be s3fs, gcsfs, etc